 Lakes with unusual ecosystems

 Almost every unusual lake has unusual ecosystem as well.
-But some are truly weird, such as Jellyfish Lake (Palau) – small lake with millions of jellyfish in it or Satonda Crater Lake (Indonesia) which in some aspects resembles Precambrian environments.
+But some are truly weird, such as Jellyfish Lake (Palau) – small, unique lake with millions of jellyfish in it or Satonda Crater Lake (Indonesia) which in some aspects resembles Precambrian environments.